nekalab/nekalab/README.md

 This profile documents my learning through experimentation, mistakes, and gradual understanding.

-I’m fascinated by the field, by knowledge itself, and by the way logic and creativity meet within computing.
+I’m fascinated by the field itself, by knowledge, and by the way logic and creativity meet in computing.

 > *“We can only see a short distance ahead, but we can see plenty there that needs to be done.”*
 > — Alan Turing

 Just curiosity, continuous learning, and the intention to build real understanding — one repository at a time.